Carnegie Mellon University

 The basis for grades will be out of 100 points total for the course, with each individual item grade normalized:

 Students who miss a test without meeting the below makeup test criteria will be given a score of zero.
 Makeup tests will typically be given at a time convenient to the instructor to avoid the need to schedule multiple sessions due to conflicts (often this means early in the morning).
 Makeup tests may be different than the tests given to the main class, but will be of a similar nature.
 Makeup tests will only be given for the following circumstances:

-Attendance will be taken at all TA meetings and at randomly chosen classes.
+Attendance will be taken at all TA meetings and at most or all classes.
 We forgive the first THREE absences, and after that you lose points for each absence.
 This should be adequate to handle job interviews, illness, and other personal situations.
 Forgiveness beyond the first THREE absences will NOT be granted without a written note from the office of the Dean of Students or your ECE academic advisor certifying a truly EXCEPTIONAL situation.
-This means, for example, that planning three job interviews for class days and then getting sick on a fourth class day leaves you with one unexcused absence.
+This means, for example, that planning three job interviews for class days and then getting sick on a fourth class day will leave you with one unexcused absence.
 (Don't forget that the "A" cutoff is 90%, so even if you have a fourth absence you still have plenty of room to get an A in the course.)
 Remote participation in classes and meetings is not permitted because it has proved unmanageable and too subject to abuse (e.g., no Skype-in to a TA meeting).